-We want to acknowledge not only the support and collaboration of our client DPW, but also additional partners and their active efforts to support communities served by small water systems in Los Angeles County (County), including, but not limited to, the County's Chief Sustainability Office, Stantec Inc., and the County's Small Water Systems Task Force.
+We want to acknowledge not only the support and collaboration of our client DPW, but also additional partners and their active efforts to support communities served by small water systems in the County, including, but not limited to, the County's Chief Sustainability Office, Stantec Inc., and the County's Small Water Systems Task Force.
 This project would not have been possible without the data sharing, insights, and feedback of each of these groups.